•The secret to cool bodies and glazes is a lot of testing.

 The movable printing bed on a common 3D RepRap printer

-The printhead of a common RepRap printer
+The printhead of a make-it-yourself RepRap 3D printer

-In this printer the printhead moves along two stainless steel rods (for the x-axis).
+In this printer (which is being assembled) the printhead moves along two stainless steel rods (for the x-axis).
 Its position is controlled by the front top stepper motor (which has a gear through which runs a rubber belt attached to the printhead.
 The two lower stepper motors with worm gears attached to their shafts control the vertical z-axis position of the printhead assembly.
 Since the computer controls these motors it can move the head to any position on the x or z axis.
 Vertical z-movement is slower and more precise since it determines the thickness of each slice to be printed.

 I am creating molds for a casting jiggering process to make mugs.
 I have a profile drawing I want to match (upper left).
 The solid model on the left is my first attempt at manual tooling.
 The metal template was time-consuming to make by hand, it worked poorly (the surface is rough).
 And the contour matches the drawing poorly.
 I lost the enthusiasm to even get it smooth.
 For the one on the right I 3D-printed a shell, poured the plaster in and then smoothed it off a bit on the wheel after the set.
 It matches the template and it is perfectly round (because I have a good 3D printer, a Prusa MK3S).
 This is revolutionary!
 That drawing: I hired someone on Upwork.com to draw it for me using Fusion 360.
 He draws things in such a way that I can fine-tune them.
 Then I print them using my own 3D slicer.